SeamlessDistribution/SeamlessDistribution.github.io/merchant/ups/index.md

 SEQR Unattended Payments Service (UPS) is service that allows your unattended POS to integrate with SEQR.

-On this page you will find information how to proceed the integration with UPS.
+On this page you will find information how to proceed with UPS integration.

 # Actors